isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-where-do-fleas-live.markdown

 ---

-Where do fleas live?
-Often-times, [fleas](https://pestpolicy.com/what-do-fleas-look-like/) will cause a scare in your home and
+Where do fleas live?Â Often-times, [fleas](https://pestpolicy.com/what-do-fleas-look-like/)
+will cause a scare in your home and
 [yard - but you can control these bugs](https://pestpolicy.com/best-flea-spray-for-yard/) .
 Equally important is that fleas will be challenging to track them down and maintain too.
 *In Summary, fleas are mainly ectoparasites & live on pet hosts where they'll suck blood, fleas mate, and ultimately lay eggs.
-They'll live on the pet hosts and wildlife up-to when they're brushed off, fall off or die. * https://www.youtube.com/watch?v=g6vMqrhltxQ
+They'll live on the pet hosts and wildlife up-to when they're brushed off, fall off or die.Â * https://www.youtube.com/watch?v=g6vMqrhltxQ
 See top quality flea sprays.
 [amazon bestseller="Best Flea Spray" items="2" template="table"]